- What is ACU Student Accommodation-Sydney?

 No. There is strictly no smoking in the apartments.

-My question isn't listed
+Your question isn't listed

 Please feel free to submit your question via the contact us form.